wangziqi2013/wangziqi2013.github.io/_posts/2020-07-13-compresso.markdown

 Note that cache lines stored in the inflation room are still classified into one of the four size classes, which is stored in the third region.
 Cache lines, however, can be of different size classes while in the inflation room to maximize space efficiency.

+The paper also proposes a metadata cache on the memory controller to accelerate access to recently used lines.
+No detailed description of the metadata cache is given, but a conventional set-associative cache will suffice.
+The paper suggests that the range of OSPA covered by the metadata cache should not be smaller than the last-level unified TLB of the system, such that the